 Do You Know How to Take Board Meeting Minutes?

-As the newly appointed secretary of his church board, Jaime knew that he was going to implement changes to the method of recording board meetings in the church.
-However, he was not prepared for what he found when he searched through the church records.
+As the newly appointed secretary of his church board, Doug knew he was going to implement changes to the method of recording board meetings in the church.
+He was not, however, prepared for what he found when he searched through the church records.

-Jamie was shocked that he could not find any board meeting “minutes” for the board meetings that had taken place over the last 5 years, during which time the church had purchased a building, given the pastor a raise, and hired two new staff members, among other things.
+Doug was shocked that he could not find any formal records of board meetings that had taken place over the last 5 years, during which time the church had purchased a building, given the pastor a salary increase, and hired two new staff members, among other things.

 Think of board meeting minutes as a receipt.
 Without a receipt, you have little to no proof of purchase, and without board meeting minutes, you have little to no proof of the decisions being properly approved at your church.